-All money in the Series 2014 Reserve Account will be used and withdrawn by the Trustee for the purpose of replenishing the Interest Account or the Principal Account, in that order, in the event of any deficiency at any time in either of such accounts, with respect to the 2014 Bonds, except that so long as the Authority is not in default under the Trust Agreement, any cash amounts in the Series 2014 Reserve Account in excess of the Series 2014 Reserve Account Requirement will be withdrawn from the Series 2014 Reserve Account and deposited to the Revenue Fund on or before each Interest Payment Date.

-See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF PRINCIPAL LEGAL DOCUMENTS-THE TRUST AGREEMENT-Reserve Fund" hereto.]
+All money in the Reserve Fund must be used and withdrawn by the Trustee solely for the purpose of paying the interest on or principal of the Bonds or for the retirement of all the Bonds then outstanding, except that so long as the Authority is not in default under the Trust Agreement, any cash amounts in the Reserve Fund in excess of the Reserve Fund Requirement may be withdrawn from the Reserve Fund and deposited in the Revenue Fund, on or before each interest payment date.
+See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF PRINCIPAL LEGAL DOCUMENTS-THE TRUST AGREEMENT-Revenue Fund" herein.